-G-protein-coupled receptors (GPCRs) are the largest cell surface receptors: 7 trans-membrane proteins in the plasma membrane.
-GPCRs are responsible for the activation of trimeric membrane-bound G-proteins (GTP binding proteins) which subsequently activate either an ion channel (effector) or an enzyme in the cell membrane.
+G-protein-coupled receptors (GPCRs) are the largest cell surface receptors, composed of 7 transmembrane proteins in the plasma membrane.
+GPCRs are responsible for activating the trimeric membrane-bound G-proteins (GTP binding proteins) which subsequently activate either an ion channel (effector) or an enzyme in the cell membrane.

 G-proteins proteins function as an intermediate transducer molecule that plays a vital role in regulating intracellular functions through a secondary mechanism which is in turn activated by G-protein coupled receptors.
 Many different types of G-protein-coupled receptors are known, such as the acetylcholine (Ach) receptor, β-adrenergic receptor, metabotropic glutamate receptors, certain olfactory receptors, receptors for peptide hormones, and rhodopsin (a photosensitive receptor).